ethereum/homestead-guide/source/mining.rst

 Mining on a multiple GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Mining with multiple GPUs and eth is very similar to mining with geth and multiple GPUs.
-Ensure that an eth++ node is running with your coinbase address properly set:
+Ensure that an eth node is running with your coinbase address properly set:

 .. code-block:: bash